 After adding the new bridge you can begin the transfer process by navigating to Settings -> My Bridge. -> Then Bridge Transfer

 This will start the Hue transfer wizard which, is fairly painless and quick.

 Select “Prepare transfer” and just follow the on-screen instructions.
 You will be asked to press the link button on your old bridge, and then the link button on your new bridge.

-Now its time to check all your scenes and settings to confirm that everything is good.
-If you do find that a particular bulb didn’t make it across you can simply re-add it in.
-Mostly its 3rd party bulbs and controllers have difficulty with the transfer.
+Now it’s time to check all your scenes and settings to confirm that everything is good.
+If you do find that a particular bulb didn’t make it across you can simply re-add it.
+Mostly it’s 3rd party bulbs and controllers have difficulty with the transfer.

 Check out the video on how to transfer Bridge to Bridge.

 The Philips Hue bridge is compatible with Apple HomeKit, Amazon Alexa, and Google Home technology.
 Simply ask Siri, Alexa or Google depending on your chosen ecosystem to turn on or dim your lights or recall presets without touching a single button.
 Just your voice.
 If you use third-party apps you can even link your lights to other Apple HomeKit-enabled devices.

 Adding extra lights, globes, and light strips to your home is easy just select the Philips Hue lights of your choice and connect them one by one to your Philips Hue bridge.
 The new square bridge is powerful enough to handle up to 50 lights, so go crazy and paint your home with light.